-Policy 13.3.6: The College shall use native plantings and Florida-Friendly and lighting systems and other building specific energy use and management techniques shall continue to be a required component of all new buildings constructed on the campus.
+Policy 13.5.1: Energy conservation fixtures, super insulation, air conditioning and lighting systems and other building specific energy use and management techniques shall continue to be a required component of all new buildings constructed on the campus.

 Policy 13.5.2: The College shall consider, during development of building programs, the utilization of courtyards, arcades, green roofs and other shade and ventilation techniques to further reduce energy demands, as described in the Architectural Design in Section 1, Chapter 4.
 Landscaping and building orientation should also be considered (i.e. the long axis of buildings should favor east/west).